MaciejPyra/Human_Age_Recognition/README.md

 # Face Recognition

 The aim of the project was the practical implementation of convolutional neural networks and maximizing the accuracy of their classification in terms of recognizing the age range to which the analyzed people belong.
-My task was to build the model which would provide reliable indication for assigning individual images of faces to appropriate age groups.
+Task was to build the model which would provide reliable indication for assigning individual images of faces to appropriate age groups.

 Please note that repo code includes not only final models but also processing steps like a try to understand the whole dataset, image preprocessing and data normalization.
 Aditionally, there was a comprehensive analysis of the best model in terms of classification accuracy and its potential problems with specific category discrimination.